ShiqiaoZhou/ShiqiaoZhou.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Greetings!
 I am Shiqiao Zhou, a master of computing graduate in CECC at the [Austalian National University](https://www.chemistry.ucla.edu/), advised by [Prof. Anastaissia N. Alexandrova](http://www.chem.ucla.edu/~ana/).
-I obtained my M.Sc. in Chemistry from UCLA in 2021, in the same group.
+I obtained my M.Sc. in Computing from UCLA in 2021, in the same group.
 Prior to joining UCLA, I received my B.Sc. in Chemistry from the [South University of Science and Technology of China](http://science-en.sustech.edu.cn/research/focusd/id/436.html) in 2019, advised by [Prof. Jun Li](http://www.junlilab.org/).

 I am passionate about a wide range of topics in theoretical and computational chemistry, including both method development and applications.
 My current research focuses on realistic modeling of fluxional clusters, restructuring surfaces, and electrochemical interfaces under reaction conditions.
 I am also interested in inverse design of functional molecules/materials, chemical bonding analysis, global optimization algorithms, and data-driven methods.
 Please take a look at the "projects" page to learn more about my research and publications!